alditoOt/Momodora-Moonlit-Farewell-Randomizer/README.md

 # Mod Install Notes
 This randomizer uses a custom made mod to go along with the AP session.
 1. Download [MelonLoader](https://melonwiki.xyz/#/?id=requirements), execute the file, and when installing for Momodora: Moonlit Farewell, **ensure you're installing version 0.5.7**.
-2. Download the **MomodoraMFRandomizer.zip** file and extract it into the **Mods** folder in the game folder.
+2. Download the **APMomoMFRandomizer.dll** file and put it into the **Mods** folder in the game's folder.
+3. If it's your first time installing this mod, also download **extra-files.zip** and unzip the file in the **Mods** folder in the game's folder.
-3. Before opening the game, open config.json file and edit all fields as necessary.
+4. Before opening the game, open config.json file and edit all fields as necessary.
 # Creating the Session
 1. Download **momodoramoonlitfarewell.apworld** and add it into the custom_worlds folder on your Archipelago folder.
 2. Download **Momodora-Moonlit-Farewell.yaml** and edit it as necessary (mainly your player slot).